suren-atoyan/react-pwa/README.md

 #### Material UI

-The latest version of [Material-UI](https://material-ui.com/) is integrated.
-The whole layout of the application is made by `Material-UI` components.
+The latest version of [MUI](https://mui.com/) is integrated.
+The whole layout of the application is made by `MUI` components.
 In the demonstrated components/sections you can notice how MUI components can be customized.
 The styling system is also inherited from MUI.

 #### Store